Executing Tests and Analyzing Results

 JetBrains Rider provides several ways to execute unit tests.
 Whichever way you choose, execution progress, test results, and output are displayed in the Unit Tests window, coverage results are shown in the Unit Test Coverage window.

-Before running coverage analysis, make sure that the PDB information exists for all target assemblies.
-The safest choice would be to set the Debug as the build configuration.
+Before running coverage analysis or performance profiling, make sure that the PDB information exists for all target assemblies.
+The safest choice would be to build your code with the Debug build configuration.

 Different ways of running and debugging unit tests

 There are following ways to run or debug unit tests:

 Use one of the ways to execute tests in the current document.

 Use one of the ways to execute tests in the project/solution.